jminn12/jminn12/README.md

 - 🌱 I’m currently really new to coding ✨
 - 😊 I’m looking to start my first job soon
-- 🥅 2020 Goals: Start to contribute to Open Source projects
+- 🥅 2020 Goals: Learn basic coding and start to contribute to Open Source projects
 - ⚡ Fun fact: I love to play basketball and 🏃

 ### Spotify Playing 🎧